theNewDynamic/minjinlee.com/_posts/2017-10-24-marthas-vineyard-book-festival-2017-video-with-ambassador-caroline-kennedy.md

 This past summer, I had the great honor of being introduced by Ambassador Caroline Kennedy, who is so very cool and fun, at the MV Book Festival. &nbsp;Thanks to Amb.
 Caroline Kennedy, the Martha's Vineyard Book Festival, its valiant founder Sullen Lazarus, the great volunteers of the festival, and of course, Bunch of Grapes, independent bookstore extraordinaire.

+P.S. in the Question & Answer portion (around the 26th minute?), I meant to say "Womenomics," a super idea created by Kathy Matsui, rather than "Abenomics."
+Apologies.&nbsp;

 To see the video, please &nbsp;click the link.&nbsp;

 &nbsp;